 Whereas, Google tends to sway in favor of larger, more established companies, giving preference to what it sees as the most credible results.

-Bing, on the hand, still only caches roughly the first 100k of web pages, which means that it is critical to place the most important elements of your content within that first 100k or it won’t make it into Bing’s results.
+Bing, on the other hand, still only caches roughly the first 100k of web pages, which means that it is critical to place the most important elements of your content within that first 100k or it won’t help boost your Bing SEO results.

 While Google prefers a 301 (permanent URL) redirect, a 302 (temporary redirect) will not usually cause any major issues with indexing.

 For that reason, most people use 301.

 Meta Refresh will actually terminate the Bing crawler from accessing any more of the website.
-Bing is working on this and it may be changing soon.
+Bing is working on this, and it may be changing soon.
 As for now, however, it may hurt your Bing ranking.

 What has your experience been with Bing SEO?
 Have you noticed differences in your ranking on Bing versus Google?
-Let us know in the comment section below
+Let us know in the comment section below!